heimrichhannot/contao-advanced-dashboard-bundle/README.md

 - Replaces the Contao dashboard with an extensible native Twig template.
 - Restricts version entries by user and database table.
-- Provides an event for customizing version rows.
+- Provides events for filtering version entries and customizing version rows.

 ![](docs/img/screenshot.png)